ejona86/taus/README.md

 2. [cc65](https://www.cc65.org/)

 Manual prep:
 1. Copy tetris ROM to `tetris.nes`.
-I used a ROM with MD5 `ec58574d96bee8c8927884ae6e7a2508` and
+I used a USA ROM with MD5 `ec58574d96bee8c8927884ae6e7a2508` and
    SHA1 `77747840541bfc62a28a5957692a98c550bd6b2b`.
 Other roms are fine, but you may need to adjust the iNES header in tetris.s.
 Ignore that for now.